rafabene/rafabene.github.io/_posts/2016-01-09-docker-images-openshift-network.md

 ## Docker Networks

-Since [Docker 1.9](https://blog.docker.com/2015/11/docker-1-9-production-ready-swarm-multi-host-networking/), networking is now a first class citzen and ready to use with Docker Swarm and Compose.
+Since [Docker 1.9](https://blog.docker.com/2015/11/docker-1-9-production-ready-swarm-multi-host-networking/), networking is now a first class citizen and ready to use with Docker Swarm and Compose.

-With the introduction of [Docker Networks](https://docs.docker.com/engine/userguide/networking/dockernetworks/), [docker liking](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/) is expected to be deprecated and removed in a future release.
+With the introduction of [Docker Networks](https://docs.docker.com/engine/userguide/networking/dockernetworks/), [docker linking](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/) is expected to be deprecated and removed in a future release.

 The environment consists in a [WildFly](http://www.wildfly.org/) container with [Ticket Monster application](http://www.jboss.org/ticket-monster/) connected to a [Postgres](http://www.postgresql.org/) container.
 To load balance the application, I use [Apache httpd](https://httpd.apache.org/) with [mod_cluster](http://mod-cluster.jboss.org/).
 The overview diagram of this environment can be seen in the following picture: